 Music and singing: Adapted to Western notation, the ancient Byzantine Chant is the official music of the Greek Orthodox Church.
 Devoid of musical instrumentation and multi-part harmonies that evoke sentimentality, gaiety, and emotion, this Chant contains a melodic line supported by an underlying accompaniment that is reverent, prayerful, and spiritual in tone.

 Can non-Orthodox receive Holy Communion?

-No. The Chalice represents a unity of faith (in the fullness of the one Apostolic teaching) that does not exist and for which we must all pray:
+No. The Chalice represents an official union of faith that does not exist and for which we must all pray.

 “Now I plead with you, brethren, by the name of the Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.
 (1 Corinthians 1:10)

 Some may be overwhelmed by our adherence to traditional forms of Christian worship rooted in Judaism (the first Christians were Jews): ancient music, burning of incense, vestments.
 If you are adventurous, come and see!
 If not, schedule a visit with the parish priest before attending services.
 As an extension of the liturgy, you are invited to the fellowship hall aferward to socialize and share your experience of worshiping with us (we would appreciate your feedback).
 We leave you with a Westerner’s observation of the historic Apostolic (Orthodox) church that he refers to as “the old tree.”

 “Describing a visit to a country church in Greece, John Betjeman stresses the element of antiquity, but he also stresses something more: